acz1992/acz1992/README.md

 - 💬 Ask me about:
     - The best brands of English Breakfast Tea
 - ⚡ Fun fact:
-    - Born and raised in Britain, Polish second name (and second citizenship), currently setting up a new life in Germany.
+    - Born and raised in Britain, Polish second name (along with newly acquired second citizenship), currently setting up a new life in Germany.
 And have visited over 50 countries.
 - 📫 How to reach me:
     - ✉️ acz1992@hotmail.co.uk
     - 🛜 [Check out my Portfolio](https://adammichajlowicz.vercel.app/)